 The second section, “et al,” is a more lyrical view of the Bronx: a tribute to a goldfish imprisoned in the heel of a woman’s shoe, Thoreau thrown off a rooftop, the old accordion player’s swan song, a celebration of the weeds which even the Bronx cannot kill.

 The Bronx: Three Memoirs is a compilation of articles written for The Bronx County Historical Society Journal.

 The memoirs cover a family’s life in The Bronx from 1922-2013.

-In 1997 and 2001, W. R. Rodriguez received the Carl M. & Nettie M. Halpern Memorial Award “for the best reminiscence article published in The Bronx County Historical Society Journal each year.”
+In 1997, 2001, and 2017, Rodriguez received the Carl M. & Nettie M. Halpern Memorial Award “for the best reminiscence article published in The Bronx County Historical Society Journal each year.”

 From the Banks of Brook Avenue was awarded First Prize: Poetry in the 2018 North Street Book Prize, a contest for self-published books that is sponsored by Winning Writers!

 To read Jendi Reiter's critique: